brentarias/qhsm/README.md

 ## Contents

 The Visual Studio 2015 solution contains a single QHsm project, and a QHsm.Tests project.
-The test project is simultaneously an xUnit unit-test project, and a demo executable.
+The test project is simultaneously an xUnit unit-test project and a demo executable.
 The [xUnit.net framework](https://xunit.github.io/docs/getting-started-dnx.html) was chosen because it is the semi-official unit-test framework for .NET Core.

 ## Usage Examples

-Using the unit-test "moody person" state machine as an example, the basic components of a state-machine are shown here:
+The xUnit project contains a state-machine sample of a "moody person".
+Using that code for examples, the basic components of a state-machine are shown here:

     /// <summary>
     /// In the QHSM, enum values represent events.
 In contrast, the .NET paradigm